-Medicaid income limits are set to ensure that those who need financial assistance the most can receive healthcare coverage.
-These limits are based on the Federal Poverty Level (FPL), which is updated annually to account for inflation and changes in the cost of living.
-While exact figures for 2025 are not yet available, we can make educated predictions based on current trends and policies.
+Medicaid income limits are set to ensure that those who need financial assistance the most can receive health coverage.
+These limits are based on the Federal Poverty Level.
+The Federal Poverty Level (FPL) is updated yearly by the Department of Health and Human Services (HHS).

 Several factors will influence Medicaid income limits this year.
 One of the most significant is the potential for policy changes at the federal level.
 Health care reform efforts and budget decisions can have a substantial impact on funding and financial eligibility criteria for Medicaid benefits.

-In non-expansion states, these limits may be lower, often around 100% of the FPL or less, depending on the specific state and category of eligibility.
+In non-expansion states, these limits may be lower, often around 100% of the Federal Poverty Level (FPL) or less, depending on the specific state and category of eligibility.
+In the ten non-expansion states, eligibility for low-income adults is limited or non-existent.

 How to Calculate Your Income for Medicaid Eligibility

 Medicaid typically uses Modified Adjusted Gross Income (MAGI) to determine eligibility.
 This includes most types of income, such as wages, self-employment income, unemployment benefits, and Social Security benefits.
+Your modified adjusted gross income is typically based on figures from your tax return.
 However, some types of income are not counted, like certain child support payments or veterans’ benefits.

-2. Determine which income sources count towards MAGI
+- Determine which income sources count towards your modified adjusted gross income

-4. Compare your total to the Medicaid income limits for your state and household size
+- Compare your total to the Medicaid income limit for your state and household size

 Remember, Medicaid looks at monthly income, so you may need to divide annual figures by 12 to get an accurate monthly amount.

-What to Do If You’re Over the Income Limit
+What to Do If You’re Over the Federal Poverty Level (FPL)

 If you find that your income is over the Medicaid limit for 2025, don’t lose hope.
 There may still be options available to help you access affordable health care: